 Blocking periods after termination

 Once a termination has been received, employees must register as job-seeking with the Employment Agency.
 After the last day of work, they must additionally register as unemployed no later than their first day without employment.
-If the other eligibility requirements are fulfilled, the agency may still impose a blocking period if both elements are present: the employee caused their unemployment in a way that violates insurance rules, and there was no good cause for doing so.
+If the employee violates insurance rules and causes their own unemployment without good cause, the agency can still impose a blocking period, provided the employee meets the other eligibility requirements.
 The legal basis is section 159 of the German Social Code III (SGB III).
+A common mistake is assuming that registration can wait until the last working day.
+Missing the job-seeker registration deadline alone can trigger a blocking period, even if the termination itself was not the employee’s fault.

 Requirement 1: Benefit-disqualifying conduct